slott56/HamCalc-2.1/doc/source/python/navigation/daydusk.rst

 Implementation
 ~~~~~~~~~~~~~~~~

-We can easily parameterize the :mod:`hamcalc.navigation.sunrise` calculations to define an alternate horizon.
+We can easily parameterize the :mod:`hamcalc.navigation.solar` calculations to define an alternate horizon.

 It becomes a cute little module in :mod:`hamcalc.stdio` that solves
 for "HA Sunrise" (``W``) of 90+18, 90+12, 90+6 and the default